About the FLW Standard

 In the FLW Standard, food is defined as any substance—whether processed, semi-processed, or raw—that is intended for human consumption.
 “Food” includes drink, and any substance that has been used in the manufacture, preparation, or treatment of “food.”
 See the full definition here.

 The FLW Standard also provides a definition for inedible parts, which refers to components associated with a food that, in a particular food supply chain, are not intended to be consumed by humans.
 Examples of inedible food parts could include bones, rinds, and pits/stones.
-Click here for the full definition.
+See the full definition here.

 What are the different destinations I can use to describe “loss and waste”?